citkane/typedoc-theme-yaf/README.md

 - Implement reflection reference linkages across mono-repo workspaces
 ### Medium Term
 - Implement tabbed bookmarks
-- Implement end user notes (using local storage)
+- Implement end user sticky notes (using local storage)
 - Migrate code view from external links to local rendering.
 Enable bookmarks, notes for same.
+- Support diagrams in MarkDown
+- Main navigation menu extension, eg. `.md` defined tutorials and documentation with hierarchical chapters.
 ### Long term
-- Either collaborate with TypeDoc to standardise it's default JSON output, or purpose build a TSDoc document parser and migrate this theme to be a standalone documentation product.
+- Either collaborate with TypeDoc to normalise it's default JSON output, or purpose build a TSDoc document parser and migrate this theme to be a standalone documentation product.